Last updated on September 13th, 2023 at 07:38 pm

 All tickets include a guided tour and interaction with the animals.

-The ostrich farm is 6.5 km from Villa de Leyva.
+The ostrich farm is 4 miles (6.5 km) from Villa de Leyva.
 It is an ideal place for families, friends or couples who want to spend a quiet day with these exotic animals.
 On the farm you can interact with the ostriches and also feed them.
 There are also other beautiful animals such as llamas and buffalo.
 In the in-house restaurant you can order buffalo meat burgers, among other things, and you can also buy ostrich eggs in the own souvenir shop.

 Monquira Archaeological Park